Emerald Necklace: Emerald Necklace Conservancy

 The Emerald Necklace Conservancy is a private non-profit stewardship organization founded in 1998.
 Its mission is to restore and improve the Emerald Necklace for all.
 To steward the Emerald Necklace’s 1,100 acres of parkland extending from Boston’s Back Bay through Brookline and Jamaica Plain to Franklin Park in Dorchester, the conservancy works in collaboration with its partners on advocacy, maintenance and restoration, education and access, and promoting park stewardship through volunteer and youth programs.

 Governed by a board of directors, the conservancy brings together representatives of both the private and public sectors to carry out these goals.
 Its activities complement the longstanding initiatives of its public partners, the Boston Parks & Recreation Department, Brookline Parks and Open Space and the Massachusetts Department of Conservation and Recreation.

 The Conservancy offers a wide range of services to visitors of the Emerald Necklace including events, guided tours, a mobile tour guide, volunteer opportunities and youth programs.

 Plans

 The Emerald Necklace Parks Master Plan was completed in 1989, and updated in 2001.

 The parks have long been subject to flooding from the Muddy River.
 The Muddy River Restoration Project will dredge contaminated sediments and implement other major structural improvements, unburying the river and improving its integrity, appearance, and flood control capabilities.
 Phase I – daylighting the river at the Landmark Center – began spring 2009.

-The parks have similarly been attempting to mitigate the spread of Phragmites (an invasive species).
+The parks have similarly been attempting to mitigate the spread of Phragmites (an invasive species of grass).
 Olmsted's initial view of a park with linear composition is being compromised due to the common reed.
-Unfortunately it has taken a lot of conservation efforts in order to limit this plant's spread, making it more difficult to achieve Olmsted's vision.
+It has taken a lot of conservation efforts in order to limit this plant's spread, making it more difficult to achieve Olmsted's vision.